Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ## Background
 The inspiration for this project came from an innocent university game - beer pong.
-We thought - “what if, we can building a robot that can intercept all of our rival’s shots!”
+We thought - “what if, we can build a robot that can intercept all of our rival’s shots!”

 This inspired to construct a small scale “aerial defence” setup for us to explore similar setting to beer pong.
 Our goal is to deflect a target reaching a zone at the edge of a table using an interception system.